Privacy in Telecommunications

 Privacy Policies

 Telecommunication providers are required to create clear privacy policies that outline how they collect, use, and protect consumer information.
 These policies should be easily accessible and written in plain language.
-Below is an example of what a typical privacy policy might include:

 Sample Privacy Policy